 The strategy of JWL is to make higher education accessible to those who are losing out on it and who have a deep interest and motivation to bring about changes, to transform the world into a more peaceful and humane space.

 JWL works on the “frontiers” in the pursuit of faith through the promotion of justice, dynamically nurturing cultural and interreligious dialogue and reconciliation.
 JWL’s motto seeks to foster a community of global learners committed to “Learning Together to Transform the World”.

 To achieve the greatest impact for transformational change locally and regionally, JWL works in communities such as refugee camps, rural villages and towns.
 JWL takes also a regional approach having in one region or country several community learning centers.
 This way JWL students and graduates have a critical number to make a difference one day.
-The core regional areas are Middle East - Iraq, Afghanistan, West Africa, Sri Lanka and Myanmar.
+The core regional areas are Middle East - Iraq, Jordan, Afghanistan, Africa, Sri Lanka and Myanmar.

 JWL focuses on the countries with a low human development where most of the people live at the margins in their countries and our world.
 JWL is working closely with local partners to bring educational programs that meet their specific needs - enhancing our students’ ability to positively impact their community by

 It is said, that one JWL student touches the life of about two hundred people in their community.